Banks lead European shares to two-week closing low

 It has lost more than a third of its value in 2011, and is the worst performing European sector.
 Deutsche Bank (DBKGn.DE) fell 8.9 percent, extending a decline from Friday, when news of the lawsuit first hit shares in the sector.

-On Monday, a UK press report said Britain's Serious Fraud Office was probing some of its deals in asset-backed securities.
+On Monday, a UK press report said the Serious Fraud Office was probing some of its deals in asset-backed securities.

-A U.S. regulator sued 17 large banks and financial institutions on Friday over losses on about $200 billion of subprime bonds, adding to the sector's woes.
+A U.S. regulator sued 17 large banks and financial institutions on Friday over losses on about $200 billion (124 billion pounds) of subprime bonds, adding to the sector's woes.

 Other banks to fall included Royal Bank of Scotland (RBS.L), down 12.3 percent.